floor3d/super/README.md

 # SUPER
-A Super keylogger and C2 framework
+A Super keylogger for Windows.

+(and a C2 framework)

 Intended features:
 1. log keys